 You may remember me mentioning that we had no plans and were planning a last-minute holiday away wherever we could find a cheap deal to a decent place?
 Well let me tell you – don’t bother.
 The only available flights were to places which you just know will be full of bald English men with red shoulders reading The Sun and eating full English breakfasts at 4pm.
 Bleugh.
 I don’t like flying – the thought of flying somewhere with such little reward just ruled going abroad at last-minute completely out.
 So, the night before we set off, we booked a holiday cottage in the absolute middle of nowhere in the Ring of Kerry, Ireland, and at 5pm the next day our car was packed, Paul had been picked up and we were on our way in no time at all.
 I normally hide away the sat-nav for reasons below but intrigue got the better of me as to how far I had to drive and the sat-nav was plugged in and on the dash within ten minutes.

 Sat-navs are great in principle but I always end up putting mine sulkily away in the glove box after approximately five minutes.
 We bought a proper fancydan version in the sales but see, I hate being told what to do when I’m driving and struggle with the authority it commands in the car.
 I always have good intentions of listening to it and indeed, it’s never failed to guide us where we need to go, but I still have an inherent distrust and because Paul always sides with the sat-nav, it causes arguments.
 Plus, it only has two male voices, Daniel and Kevin.
 Kevin is a sarcastic knobhead so he immediately gets turned off but Daniel has been upgraded to this weird breathy version who almost whispers the commands at us like some robotic milk-tray man.
-I don’t know how appropriate it is to have a semi whilst driving around the Bangor ring-road but there you have it.
+I don’t know how appropriate it is to have a semi whilst clumsily navigating around the Bangor ring-road but there you have it.

 We arrived in Bangor at around ten and, due to being full of wine gums and other sweets, went straight to bed.
 We’d elected to stay at a Premier Inn but this is always a mistake – not because they’re uncomfortable, quite the opposite actually – I’ve always had a great night’s sleep at a Premier Inn – but rather I spend all night scheming and plotting about how I might make my money back under their ‘Guaranteed Good Night’s Sleep’ promise.
 The problem with that is, I’ve always found the staff so nice and disarming that I immediately become charming and submissive and don’t dare mention any perceived problem with the room.
 Bah.
 We sped down towards Holyhead in the morning and we were at the dock in plenty of good time to sit and wait in the gales and mist before it was time to board the ferry.